PanDAWMS/panda-docs/docs/source/database/er_diagrams.rst

 These entries travel together with the jobs during the archival process.

-Each job has associated files in ``FILESTABLE4``. ``FILESTABLE4`` and ``JEDI_DATASET_CONTENTS`` are often misunderstoof.
+Each job has associated files in ``FILESTABLE4``. ``FILESTABLE4`` and ``JEDI_DATASET_CONTENTS`` are often misunderstood.
 The main difference is that ``FILESTABLE4`` has entries for each job retry and therefore can be queried by ``PANDAID``, while ``JEDI_DATASET_CONTENTS`` contains the "primary" entries and only the latest retry of the job will be shown in the ``PANDAID`` column.